lamini-ai/docs-to-qa/README.md

 Below, we share how to use this library on your own data!
 TLDR:
-1. Input a set of raw documents, i.e. just strings, a CSV, etc. We have an example with U.S. Bills data
+1. Input a set of raw documents, i.e. just strings, a CSV, etc. We have an example with [public U.S. Bills data](https://huggingface.co/datasets/hyperdemocracy/us-congress-bills).
-2. Generate questions and answers about your documents, by just prompt-engineering an LLM
+2. Generate questions & answers about your raw documents, by just prompt-engineering an LLM.
-3. Finetune a Q&A LLM for your docs on this data
+3. Finetune a custom Q&A LLM on this data - now it can chat over your documents, run it on new questions!
-4. Run your custom LLM on new questions!
+4. Hook your custom LLM up to your own application with a simple [REST API](https://lamini-ai.github.io/API/completions/).

 ## 1. Generate Questions
 To generate the questions, run the following: